tbrannam/Jason/Readme.txt

+This code is currently badly broken - the removal of garbage collection actually broke most of the app.

 Jason is a JSON viewer/editor for Mac OS X.

 Jason is released under the modified BSD licence.
 For the official licence, see